3-DAY COPENHAGEN ITINERARY

 With its 105.6 meters to the top of the tower, it offers a great view over the city.
 For the Tower, you will need a guide and can’t go by yourself.

-But even if you don’t want to go up to the top, you can visit the city hall, which is open to visitors (just check their opening hours).
+But even if you don’t want to go up to the top, you can visit the city hall, which is open to visitors (just check their opening hours) and though it was not a highlight in my 3 days in Copenhagen it was nice to visit.

 Stroll Tivoli Gardens